pacbard/clsipy/README.md

 #New

++BUG REPORT: problem in compiling latex code with underscores using the display methot

 +Now this repo is related to a major project, [go to the homepage!](http://anze-.github.io/clsipy/)

 +A new php+jquery package has been developed at https://github.com/Anze-/PLATECH.
 We suggest to check it out!
 It permits it embed latech code just using a <latex> html tag!
 It also caches pictures on your server to get much shorter page loading times!